terrancebrown/jekyll-blog/_pages/about.md

 When it comes to using social media, I prefer to use decentralized, open, and free social networks.

 You can find me on the following services:
- 1. [Mastodon](https://fosstodon.org/@merkaba) – An alternative to Twitter.
+ 1. [Mastodon](https://social.lol/@terrance) – An alternative to Twitter.
 Join one of the hundreds of [community servers](https://joinmastodon.org/communities) available, or [start your own](https://docs.joinmastodon.org/user/run-your-own/)!
- 2. [Bookwyrm](https://bookrastinating.com/user/Merkaba) – A federated alternative to Goodreads.
+ 2. [Bookwyrm](https://bookwyrm.social/user/merkaba) – A federated alternative to Goodreads.
 Currently, invite-only but it’s easy enough to request an invite from me or the service’s creator.
  3. [PixelFed](https://pixelfed.social/merkaba) – A federated alternative service to Instagram.
 Many [servers](https://pixelfed.org/servers) open for registration.
  4. [LinkedIn](https://www.linkedin.com/in/terrancebrownza/) – A network for professionals.
 Hopefully I can shift off this soon to [Flockingbird](https://flockingbird.social/).

+You can find all my other numerous sites and miscellaneous links [here](https://terrance.omg.lol/).